victorcroisfelt/a-random-access-protocol-ris-assisted/README.md

 The reason is that the descriptions are more accurate in ensuring mutual statistical independence when selecting the access slots.
 Tossing a coin multiple times depends on the realization of the previous event, giving a higher probability to the first access slots.

-## Acknowledgement
-This work was supported by the Villum Investigator Grant “WATER” from the Villum Fonden, Denmark.

 ## Citing this Repository and License
 This code is subject to the MIT license.
 If you use any part of this repository for research, please consider citing our aforementioned work.